awgrover/XOD-Unroll-Test/README.md

 # Measuring

-We'll compare the standard "generated code" ("Deploy: Show Code for Arduino") with some hand attempts at unrolling.
+We'll compare the standard "generated code" ("Deploy: Show Code for Arduino") with some "hand" attempts at unrolling.
 I'll compile for the UNO as a reference, using the Arduino IDE.

+I'll make several arduino projects, see all the subdirectories in the git archive:

+* The original xod generate code
+* Unrolled

-I doctor the generated code by adding some timing code, and dirtying the graph each time (so it re-runs the graph):
+And a doctored version of each with timing code, and dirtying the graph each time (so it re-runs the graph):

     void loop() {
         static int loop_count = 0;